warner/flancer/README.md

 For each zone you want to add, run the following command on the server
 machine:

-`python -m flancer.server add-zone sf.example.com server.example.com`
+`server$ python -m flancer.server add-zone sf.example.com server.example.com`

 The first argument (`sf.example.com`) is the zone being added.
 We're telling the server to accept client certificate requests for names under this zone